trlarkin/hard-hat/README.md

 Indexing arrays is easy with `xs[i]` for the element at index `i`.

-The type of an array is `Array[type]` where the type is the type of the element in the array.
+The type of an array is `Array{type}` where the type is the type of the element in the array.
 If we have a function `foo` with the signature `foo :: type -> type`.
 An array of `type`s cannot be used as input since it does not have the correct type.
 ```